maeck70/iota-iri_exporter/INSTALL.md

 # Installation Instructions

 Note that these have not been verified yet.
-Some of the steps may be incorrect or incomplete
+Some of the steps may be incorrect or incomplete.
+This is an early release.

 Prerequisites for building: